Who Is Koi CBD? A Brand File on One of Hemp's Original Names

 On funding, Koi is privately held and family-owned, and by all available evidence bootstrapped — its Crunchbase profile shows no funding rounds, and we found no outside investors, acquisitions, or any sourced evidence of foreign funding (so we assert none).
 For a private company, that's a clean, legible ownership picture.
 On people, it's a focused operation: independent databases put it at roughly 11–50 employees at a single Norwalk HQ, and a Glassdoor profile exists but has too few reviews to draw a workplace conclusion from.
 No red flags; just a small, named company.

-• 2019 FDA warning letter (allegation).
+- 2019 FDA warning letter (allegation).
 Koi received the common 2019-era FDA letter over unapproved drug claims / CBD-as-food — the same category of letter dozens of CBD brands got that year.
-It's an allegation about marketing claims, never an adjudicated finding, and it predates much of the industry's compliance cleanup.
+An allegation about marketing claims, never adjudicated, predating much of the industry's compliance cleanup.

-• Two old consumer lawsuits (allegations).
+- Two old consumer lawsuits (allegations).
 A 2019 mislabeling class action (Fausett) was voluntarily dismissed without prejudice with no liability finding; a separate 2020 suit (Shipman) alleged a failed drug test after relying on a "0% THC" claim — and its outcome isn't public, so we report it as filed, not as anything proven.

 On customer sentiment, Koi advertises tens of thousands of on-site reviews, but those are self-reported; the independent Trustpilot sits around 3.4 stars on relatively low volume, with the usual mix of praise for service and complaints about subscription billing.
 A middling-but-thin third-party rating, which we treat as a minor, not a major, signal.